Scholarships & Special needs

 Please note that for most of these scholarships, the application shall made very early (often before or together with the application to EPOG).

 We can also mention the classical “Erasmus+ mobility scholarships”(not Mundus).
-Non-Erasmus Mundus scholarship holders (only) can apply for an Erasmus+ grant.
+Only non-Erasmus Mundus scholarship holders can apply for an Erasmus+ grant.
 The grant can only be offered for the second year for students of the two-year programme (throughout the first-year university).
-Il represents approximately €300 per month.
+It represents approximately €350 per month.
 The administration will inform you of the procedure to apply for this type of scholarship.